 When it comes to business efficiency and service quality, it's sometimes best to use a specialist.
 Using this option is a hassle-free way to send large files within your business or to external partners.
 Just make sure the file-sharing service offers these features:

 The File Transfer Protocol (FTP) is a trusted, old-school method for transferring large files, either internally or externally.
 Although it's not the most secure method, it has a number of features that busy marketers might appreciate because it was designed specifically for sending large files.
-There is no file size limit, you can schedule transfers, queue transfers, and you can transfer more than one file at the same time.
+There is no file size limit, you can schedule transfers, queue transfers, and transfer more than one file at the same time.
 FTP is easy to use, but it requires some technical knowledge to set up.
 A downside to this is that if your internet is down, you won't be able to send files.

 So, now you may ask,

-FTP and HTTP file transfers are two of the prominent large files transfer options, but they serve completely different purposes.
+FTP and HTTP file transfers are two of the prominent large file transfer options, but they serve completely different purposes.
 While FTP is used for website maintenance and batch uploads, HTTP is for client-end work, such as uploading movies, pictures, and other files to the server by end-users.
 The programmer will often use FTP to upload the files that allow the end-user to upload files via HTML/HTTP as well.

 Today, external drives are fairly inexpensive.
 When you are sending someone a lot of data, you may want to copy the data to an external drive, and then mail it to them.
 You can always have them return it.